wilsonmar/wilsonmar.github.io/_posts/2023-01-01-k8s-operators.md

 The declarative nature of Helm charts (and Terraform) are limited to "Day-1" concerns of installation, configuration, etc. but not "Day-2" concerns of re-configuration, update, backup, failover, restore, etc.

-QUESTION 1: How can one bring a production-quality Kubernetes cluster up with a full set of operators?
+QUESTION 1: How to quickly bring a "standard" production-quality Kubernetes cluster up with a full set of Operators?
+In one command?

 QUESTION 2: How can one assure that all operators within Kubernetes all work well with each other?

+QUESTION 3: How to get to Deep Insights and Auto Pilot?

+QUESTION 4: What are all the Operators that are needed to achieve full production utility within an enterprise?

 ## Kubernetes Operators?